 Q: How may the reference to “a weaver’s shuttle” provide a dramatic illustration of “an end without hope”?

 A: The Hebrew word for “hope” (“tiqvah”, Strong’s #8615b) carries with it a picture of a thread or rope.
-This appears to be an intended wordplay to illustrate his life racing to an inevitable end, a picture of a spool of thread running out by the machine using it.
+This appears to be an intended wordplay to illustrate his life racing to an inevitable end as a picture of a spool of thread running out by the machine using it.

 Application: From man’s point of view, especially in the midst of trials, the pressing concern for the believer often boils down to, “How long can I endure this?”, and “When will this end?”
 One’s focus is extremely narrowed to each and every day.